art2url/quasar-contact-app/frontend/README.md

 - **Responsive design** with mobile-optimized UI
 - **PWA support** for installable app experience
 - **Code quality tools** with ESLint, Prettier, and Stylelint
+- **Clean TypeScript code** with strict unused variable checking and no debug statements

 ## 🚀 Quick Start